aki33524/watermark/README.md

 # watermark
 Digital Watermark system using key

+This program has robustness for converting grayscale.

-This program is made for assignment of media security lesson.
+This is made for assignment of media security lesson.

 # Install
 `make all`